⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Ohrid, North Macedonia (1-1.5 hours)

-→ Free time in Ohrid at the late afternoon
+→ Free time in Ohrid in the late afternoon

 Overnight in Ohrid, North, Macedonia

-→ Well deserved free day after 2 weeks Balkan tour.
-Today you will have the opportunity to take a boat trip in Ohrid lake, to roam around the old town or just relax for a while without rush.
+→ A well-deserved free day after 2 weeks of traveling across the Balkans.
+Today you will have the opportunity to take a boat trip at Ohrid Lake, roam around the old town, or just relax for a while without rush.

 Overnight in Ohrid, North Macedonia